Eclipse OpenADx Working Group Charter

-Projects hosted by the Eclipse Foundation in the context of the OpenADx working group apply the Eclipse development process and best practices of openness, transparency and meritocracy.
+Projects hosted by the Eclipse Foundation in the context of the OpenADx working group apply the Eclipse Development Process and best practices of openness, transparency and meritocracy.
 As such, these projects are open to participation by developers or contributors.
 They can submit contributions to the project that will be considered for inclusion by the project committers.
-Committer status is acquired by contributors after election by existing committers as described in the Eclipse Development Process.
+Committer status is acquired by contributors after election by existing committers as described in the Eclipse Foundation Development Process.

 The OpenADx working group is open at any time to all new members who meet these conditions.

 The membership classes of the OpenADx WG are established to reflect the different interest situations of the members.
 The membership class has to be declared by the potential member in his OpenADx WG participation agreement.
 The membership class of each OpenADx WG member is checked once a year.